ePages-de/epages-docs/README.md

 ## Run in Docker

 If you don't like to bootstrap your machine you can also run a [Docker][docker] container for development by invoking a single command only.
 The container will be pulled from our registry.
 You need to have [Docker Engine][docker-engine] installed first.
-The standard command of the container is `rake docker` (eq. jekyll build `_site` dir, render emojis and jekyll serve on localhost).
+The standard command of the container is the default `rake` task, which let's jekyll serve our site.

 ~~~ bash
 # On Linux